was421/YAZip/README.md

 This tool uses a modified code from [UXM](https://github.com/JKAnderson/UXM) and [Yabber](https://github.com/JKAnderson/Yabber)
 This program will bundle up any folder into a bhd/bdt pair.
 It can also unpack the bhd/bdt pair.
+supports individual files up to 2GB-ish (max value of an int)

 Using [SoulsFormats](https://github.com/JKAnderson/SoulsFormats) by JK Anderson
 Dependencies packaged into EXE by [Costrua.Fody](https://www.nuget.org/packages/Costura.Fody/) NuGet